For the Rookies: The Best Way to Take CBD

 - What can CBD capsules help?

-Since these capsules are essentially just an alternative way to take CBD oil, they can help the same general group of people.
+Since these capsules are essentially just an alternative way to take CBD oil, they are used by the same general group of people.
 That said, they are currently available in a narrower array of strengths than oils alone, and therefore you might be hard-pressed to find a specific strength.
-This could change as CBD capsules grow in popularity, but for now you might be best starting off on CBD oil if your condition is minor or if you just want to try CBD for general wellness.
+This could change as CBD capsules grow in popularity, but for now you might be best starting off on CBD oil.

 - Who would use CBD capsules?